rerobots/hardshare/doc/pages/intro.md

 3. rerobots infrastructure,
 4. remote users.

-The word "robot" is broadly interpreted here: essentially, it is a device or collection of devices that are connected somehow.
-The robot and the surrounding environment are together known as a [workspace deployment]( https://docs.rerobots.net/intro).
+The robot and the surrounding environment are together known as a [workspace deployment](https://docs.rerobots.net/intro).
 Robots that are owned and managed by the company rerobots are always presented as workspace deployments with unique IDs.
 To share your robot via hardshare, it also must be assigned a unique ID.

+In hardshare, the terms *robot* and *device* are interchangeable.
+Minimally, it is some hardware with output or input.
+A workspace can have multiple devices (or multiple robots).

 The "rerobots infrastructure" is stuff described at <https://docs.rerobots.net/>
 and includes facilities like [a Python client library](